dmwm/CMSKubernetes/kubernetes/rucio/README.md

 ## Get a host certificate for the server

 Go to ca.cern.ch and get the host certificate for one of the load balanced names above.
-Add Service alternate names for the load balanced hostname, e.g. cms-rucio-auth-dev.cern.ch and cms-rucio-auth-dev
+Add Service alternate names for the load balanced hostname, e.g.
+ * cms-rucio-testbed
+ * cms-rucio-auth-testbed
+ * cms-rucio-webui-testbed
+ * cms-rucio-stats-testbed

 ## Create relevant secrets